 How to Follow Up

-When you have submitted a job application but haven't heard from the employer, it can be a good idea to follow up.
-Stopping back in to check on the status of your application will show that you are interested in the job and will give you another opportunity to make a good impression.
+When you've submitted a job application but haven't heard from the employer, it can be a good idea to follow up.
+Stopping by to check on the status of your application will show that you are interested in the job and will give you another opportunity to make a good impression.